hunterhorvat/structuring-student-orgs/README.md

 - Is responsible for managing shared files
 - Works with collaborative files in a shared cloud folder
+- Utilizes Microsoft OneDrive or Google Drive for cloud storage
 - Understands ordinary files and folders
 - May not have experience with formal records management
 - Needs to locate, identify, and exchange files quickly